 With the increasing number of solutions that bring additional fraud detection capabilities, businesses must ensure that data from all of these vendor sources is integrated into a single platform for analysis and decision making.
 This will avoid the creation of data silos, which create opportunities for fraud.

-Organizations must include all digital channels in their fraud risk management strategy, providing an omnichannel approach to fraud detection.
+Organizations must include all digital channels in their fraud governance strategy, providing an omnichannel approach to fraud detection.
 This minimizes the risk of a fraudster simply migrating to one channel after being blocked on another.
 This also requires developing a single centralized platform to ensure that data points and behavioral patterns can be correlated across all channels.

 7. Evaluate Risk Across the Customer Journey